 Pre-launch training is another important aspect that must be considered while running a restaurant.
 Usually, restaurateurs are excited, and in a hurry to set the restaurant up and functioning that they commit the blunder of not training the staff.

 Before you open up the gates, set aside a training period for the staff where all of your restaurant details are explained.

 10. Being Inconsistent

 Another blunder that restaurants make that leads to their failure is not maintaining the consistency.
 You need to deliver the same level of performance as you did in the first few months.
 Customers return to the restaurant only if the food, as well as the service, is good each time.
-If the performance slacks, the customers would easily go to your competition instead.
-While glitches may happen while serving the guests, try to placate them by offering a compensation in form of a free dish, or a discount for future meals.
+If the performance slacks, the customers would quickly go to your competition instead.
+While glitches may happen while serving the guests, try to appease them by offering compensation in the form of a free dish, or a discount for future meals.
 At all times, make sure that your customer feels valued.
 Find out how to maintain consistency in your restaurant operations here.

 11. No Marketing or PR

 So you spent a lot of money on opening celebrations and thought that it was enough?
 The customers come, but with the cut-throat competition, it doesn’t take much time for them to shift.
-Therefore, marketing comes to play an important role in the success of your restaurant.
+Therefore, marketing comes to play an essential role in the success of your restaurant.

 Sheer word of mouth is not enough.
 You need to identify the right channels of marketing for your restaurant.
 Marketing has long since evolved from handing out flyers and sticking posters on walls locally.
 It is essential for a restaurant to have a digital presence.
 Advertise your restaurant digitally on the social media.
 You can use Customer Relationship Management (CRM) tools to engage with your customers.
 Offer them discounts and coupons to keep them coming back for more.